createcandle/example-addon1/README.md

 We need to quickly restart the controller to get it to detect the new addon.
 A fast way to do this without rebooting is:
 `sudo systemctl restart webthings-gateway.service`

 The addon should now appear in the installed addons list.
-Enable it.
+Enable it, and refresh the browser.
 You should now see the example addon in the main menu.

-Now you can start actual development.
+## Starting actual development.

 After taking a look around and reading all the documentation, the first thing you'll want to do it change the addon's name.
 This has to be done in a number of places.
 A good name is short, lowercase and uses dashes between words.
 For example "internet-radio" is valid.
 - change the directory name to the addon id